quartzjer/pennybank/spec.md

 Once both Alice and Bob exchange their signatures of the agreed upon `PB` transaction, then Alice creates and broadcasts a normal `P2SH` to fund it which Bob can validate like any normal bitcoin transaction.
 The value is then locked and inaccessible to either without cooperation or work.

 As Alice and Bob exchange the actual small asset/values in a microtransaction they also exchange the pennies to represent that value of satoshis as a sequence difference from the last one.
-Only the penny's 5 bytes and its sequence are required to be sent to unlock the difference in the `pence`, this can be done in as little as 8 bytes.
+A penny at any lower point in the pence can be sent to unlock the difference in value from the previous one.

 If either party misbehaves or stops providing value, the other has a valid transaction to broadcast to permanently freeze the exchange at that point.
 If the `pence` data is stored by both then at any point in the future the two parties may begin cooperating again by exchanging them and using the frozen `P2CM` as the input.
 Either side may also decide at some point in the future to perform the remaining hashing work to derive the correct hashes and claim the `P2CM` value themselves.